In this section

 |

-If the name of the interface was not identified, it has the nil value.
+If the name of the interface was not identified, the field has the nil value.

 |